ddwooten/insight_2020_ai/README.md

 learning based recommendation systems.
 WN provides a deployment ready and scaleable infrastructure upon which to implement any given RL algorithm.
-While existing as a fairly low level API WN provides an excellent template from which to expand out an existing RL model, tune hyperparameters, or experiement with loss functions.
-WN was built with modularity and itteration in mind - these choices being reflected in the straightforward architecture.
+While existing as a fairly low level API WN provides an excellent template from which to expand out an existing RL model, tune hyperparameters, or experiment with loss functions.
+WN was built with modularity and iteration in mind - these choices being reflected in the straightforward architecture.

 ## Installation